Nov 12, 2013 - Stories

 Some people gather in book clubs to chat over plot twists in the latest novel they’ve read, but Susan Clark and her friends meet in a cozy room off the kitchen at the Sea Ranch Lodge on the rugged coast of Northern California to talk about the twists and turns in their own DNA.

 “It’s been a real bonding experience,” said Susan, an architectural historian.
 “This is something that’s just totally new, that also has a real social element to it.
 None of us are experts.
-I mean, most of us have some sort of advanced degree, but we’re babies at this.”
+Most of us have some sort of advanced degree, but we’re babies at this.”

-Susan and her friends’ exploration into personal genetics started about a year ago.
-She and her husband read an article about 23andMe and decided to give it a go.
+Susan and her friends started exploring personal genetics about a year ago.
+She and her husband read an article about 23andMe and decided to try it.
 Their results came in just as they were on a short vacation with two other couples in Mexico.

 It didn’t stop there.

-When they got back Susan and Tom talked so much about their ancestry and health results that other people in the tight-knit community decided to get tested.
+When they returned, Susan and Tom talked so much about their ancestry and health results that other people in the tight-knit community decided to get tested.
 Sea Ranch is a beautiful but relatively isolated enclave on the coast, and the people who live there – many of them retired – rely on each other for a lot.
-They gather frequently for different activities from wine tasting to bridge, to salon discussions and writing groups.
-And this became another interest to draw them together.
+They gather frequently for different activities, from wine tasting to bridge to salon discussions and writing groups.
+This became another interest in drawing them together.
 Susan soon found herself at the center of discussions about genetics.

-Or they’d support each other on more serious issues about potential health risks.
+Or they’d support each other on more severe issues about potential health risks.

 Susan told Sharon: “Let’s sit down on a Friday afternoon with a stiff drink and look together.”

-That’s what they did, and fortunately Sharon didn’t have any of the variants associated with higher risk.
-As a matter of fact Sharon jokingly said her results were, “kind of boring.
+That’s what they did, and fortunately, Sharon didn’t have any of the variants associated with higher risk.
+In fact, Sharon jokingly said her results were “kind of boring.
 There’s nothing wrong with me.”

-But for Sharon the lack of any big genetic risks was something that felt empowering.
+But for Sharon, the lack of any big genetic risks felt empowering.

 Instead of looking for something in her genetics that explains away health issues or other things, she’s looking at how she lives her life.

-“It made me realize that I’m in control of my own health,” she said.
+“It made me realize that I’m in control of my health,” she said.

-At first it was just Susan and Sharon and one or two others who’d bring their iPads and laptops to the lodge to discuss their 23andMe results over coffee, but not for long.
+At first, it was just Susan, Sharon, and one or two others who’d bring their iPads and laptops to the lodge to discuss their 23andMe results over coffee, but not for long.
 The group quickly grew to six and then ten.
-At one point a waitress serving breakfast got sucked into a conversation, and was so intrigued she eventually got tested.
-Soon the group began having regularly scheduled meetings.
+At one point, a waitress serving breakfast got sucked into a conversation and was so intrigued she eventually got tested.
+Soon, the group began having regularly scheduled meetings.

-During their meetings they talk about what they’ve discovered about themselves or offer insights from articles they’ve read on the latest genetic discoveries.
+During their meetings, they discuss what they’ve discovered about themselves or offer insights from articles they’ve read on the latest genetic discoveries.

 Morgan Lambert learned, to his surprise, that he had hidden African ancestry.